pivotal/docs-tas-adapter/install-prerequisites.md

 * cert-manager v1.5.3 or later for managing internal certificates.
    * If you have installed Tanzu Application Platform v1.2 with a profile, this package is installed.
-   * If you have installed Tanzu Application Platform v1.2 without using a profile, see [Install cert-manager](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html#install-certmanager-1) in _Install cert-manager, Contour, and FluxCD Source Controller_.
+   * If you have installed Tanzu Application Platform v1.2 without using a profile, see [Install cert-manager](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html#install-certmanager-1) in _Install cert-manager, Contour_.

 * Contour v1.18.2 or later for ingress control.
    * If you have installed Tanzu Application Platform v1.2 with a profile, this package is installed.
-   * If you have installed Tanzu Application Platform v1.2 without using a profile, see [Install Contour](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html#install-contour-2) in _Install cert-manager, Contour, and FluxCD Source Controller_.
+   * If you have installed Tanzu Application Platform v1.2 without using a profile, see [Install Contour](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html#install-contour-2) in _Install cert-manager, Contour_.
    > **Note:** You must configure Contour's ingress to provision a LoadBalancer.
-See [Configure LoadBalancer for Contour ingress](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-install.html#configure-loadbalancer-for-contour-ingress-7) in _Installing the Tanzu Application Platform Package and Profiles_.
+See [Configure LoadBalancer for Contour ingress](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-install.html#optional-configure-loadbalancer-for-contour-ingress-2) in _Installing Tanzu Application Platform Package and Profiles_.

 * Service Bindings v0.7.2 or later.
    * If you have installed Tanzu Application Platform v1.2 with the `full`, `iterate`, or `run` profile, this package is installed.